tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  - climax battle or conflict
 	 - the ghost and his gooey guys
  - Consciousness
-	 - Commander kael, 93rd devision
+	 - Commander kael, 1st division, Glory to the queen
 	 - Lets you see through his eyes
 	 - asks you to kill him
 	 - Can tell you about the possession